shadowcatzero/fractal/README.md

 ## TODO List

-Not in order of priority
+not in order of priority

 - fix known bugs
 - remove old chunk rendering code